 Away from software what’s been the biggest influence on the path your career took?

-I’ve already mention that Systems engineering in automotive has being to my mind the big advance in technology.
-The people I have worked with and I have used it to drive the overall design of the products.
-I’m going to use that word execution again, in the context that assembly plants became very active on the following up on build issues, so that design engineers cannot ignore the downstream effects of what they are doing.
+I’ve already mention that Systems engineering in automotive has been to my mind the big advance in technology.
+The people I have worked with and myself have used it to drive the overall design of the products.
+I’m going to use that word ‘execution’ again, in the context that assembly plants became very active on the following up on build issues, so that design engineers cannot ignore the downstream effects of what they are doing.

 What contrasts between Automotive and Aerospace sectors struck you as significant in Electrical Distribution Systems Design?